 Eye movement skills in toddlers, also called visual processing skills, are the foundation of instinctive movement and speech.
 When you listen, what you hear must synch up with lip movement.
 Otherwise, you look away.
 Thus, a healthy hearing system is just as important as clear, single vision.
 Toddlers must link what is seen (lip movement, dog) with what is heard (speech, barking) to learn about their world, to respond, and speak.

 If your toddler shows sound intolerance behaviors like covering their ears or hiding, schedule a free consultation.
+You may need to complete food allergy testing and learn more about the health of their Eustachian tubes.

 Baby or Toddler’s First Eye Exam